 Figure 1.
-Fainting method and storage duration with fainting speed of C. carpio.
-A1: temperature of 8°C, A2: temperature of 8°C + 0.02% of clove oil.
+Fainting method and storage duration with fainting speed of C. carpi A1: temperature of 8°C, A2: temperature of 8°C + 0.02% of clove oil.
 B1: 0 hour, B2: 2 hours, B3: 4 hours, B4: 6 hours, B5: 8 hous.

 ANOVA showed that fainting method treatment, storing time, and their interaction did not significantly influence the fainting speed time (P > 0.05).
 Faster fainting time occurred in the method using clove oil since addition of clove oil into water media caused the dissolved oxygen in the water be reducing.
 Clove oil could function as insulator or barrier for oxygen diffusion process into the water.
-Dissolved oxygen decline is directly proportional to the increase in clove oil concentration, since oxygen diffusion process into the water will be.
-Eugenolas water-soluble anesthetic will reduce respiration rate of the fish.
-Decline in the respiration rate results in loss of all feelings on the fish body due to reduced nerve function so that nerve impulse action and delivery are inhibited15.
-According to Smith andBreet23, the ionic balance disturbance in fish brain causes the gill unable to normally function, and the osmoregulation of dissolved oxygen in the water into blood cells and gill be disturbed.
+According to Ferdiansyah (2000), dissolved oxygen decline is directly proportional to the increase in clove oil concentration, since oxygen diffusion process into the water is inhibited.
+The higher the clove oil concentration is, the lower the oxygen diffusion into the water will be.
+Eugenol as water-soluble anesthetic will reduce respiration rate of the fish.
+Decline in the respiration rate results in loss of all feelings on the fish body due to reduced nerve function so that nerve impulse action and delivery are inhibited (Saskia et al., 2012).
+According to Smith and Breet in Wilford (1970), the ionic balance disturbance in fish brain causes the gill unable to normally function, and the osmoregulation of dissolved oxygen in the water into blood cells and gill be disturbed.

-Statistical analysis found that the treatment of holding duration did not give significant effect on the fainting speed time of the carp.It could result from that holding duration treatment was done after the fainting process ended so that it did not affect the fainting time.
+Statistical analysis found that the treatment of holding duration did not give significant effect on the fainting speed time of the carp.
+It could result from that holding duration treatment was done after the fainting process ended so that it did not affect the fainting time.